Merahi metua no Tehamana: Teha'amana

 Teha'amana's family came from Rarotonga, one of the Cook Islands.
 Before settling in Tahiti, they spent some time in Huahine, one of the Society Islands, where Teha'amana was born.
 In Tahiti they settled at Fa'aone, some fifteen miles to the east of Gauguin's bamboo hut at Mataiea, where Gauguin encountered them at some time during or after November 1891, taking Teha'amana as his vahine the same day.
 No birth certificate is known to confirm her age, but it is likely she was only in her early teens, as were his two subsequent vahines.
-She was pregnant by August 1892 according to a letter of Gauguin's, but there is no further record of the child: Danielsson thought it had been aborted, Mathews thinks it more likely it was adopted, as was commonly the custom in Tahitian society.
+She was pregnant by August 1892 according to a letter of Gauguin's, but there is no further record of the child: Danielsson thought it had been aborted, Mathews thinks it more likely was adopted, as was commonly the custom in Tahitian society.
 Gauguin records Teha'amana was at the quay on 14 June 1893 to wish him a traditionally tearful departure from Tahiti.
 When Gauguin returned in 1895, Teha'amana had married again, but nevertheless spent a week with him before returning to her husband, according to a letter Gauguin sent Monfreid.
 Gauguin makes no further mention of Teha'amana.
 After his death, when he had become famous, Teha'amana made no effort to come forward as his vahine.
-Mathews thinks this may indicate there was in reality no single Teha'amana, or that she was simply indifferent to his memory as a matter of little consequence.
+Mathews thinks this may indicate there was, in reality, no single Teha'amana, or that she was simply indifferent to his memory as a matter of little consequence.

 After Gauguin left in 1893, Teha'amana remained in Mataiea, working at first for Chief Tetuanui, but soon marrying a young Tahitian boy, named Ma'ari, from neighbouring Papara.
-She bore him two sons, one of whom was still alive when Danielsson was researching Gauguin.
-From him, Danielsson gathered the information that the reason Teha'amana declined to live with Gauguin in 1895, despite generous gifts of bead necklaces and brass rings, was that she was repulsed by Gaugain and the syphilitic sores covering his entire body.
+They had two sons, one of whom was still alive when Danielsson was researching Gauguin.
+From him, Danielsson gathered the information that the reason Teha'amana declined to live with Gauguin in 1895, despite generous gifts of bead necklaces and brass rings, was that she was repulsed by Gauguin and the syphilitic sores covering his entire body.
 Danielsson was able to locate a death certificate showing that Teha'amana died on 9 December 1918 in Mataiea from the Spanish flu epidemic that carried off a quarter of Tahiti's native population.
 She is buried in Mataiea, although her tombstone bears no indication of her relationship with Gauguin.
 A circa 1888 photograph of a young Tahitian girl by Charles Georges Spitz is often reproduced as one of Teha'amana, although Danielsson points out there is no evidence at all for the identification.